Hand and wrist treatment

 Neuropathic conditions

 Neuropathies are conditions that affect the nerves that carry signals from the brain to the rest of your body.
-These conditions may happen after injury, illness, infection or repetitive motion.
-Neuropathies can cause:
+Neuropathies can cause numbness, pain, tingling or weakness and may happen after injury, illness, infection or repetitive motion.

 We treat neuropathies of the hand and wrist.
 These conditions include: